Kronos2308/NXBrowserMod/README.md

 **Features:**

- * Go to facebook from the album or de user profile
+ * Go to internet from the album or de user profile

+ * video playback

+ * save cokies

 **Credits:**